 Creating high-quality YouTube content entails far more than just pressing the record button.
 So whether you’re a complete beginner looking to become more consistent with your content creation or be as creative as one of your favorite YouTubers, getting your hands on the right YouTube video equipment could make all the difference.
 So, in light of that, what is the best equipment for YouTube videos?

-The best YouTube video equipment is divided between beginner and advanced levels depending on cost and the quality of output you expect.
-This equipment consists of cameras, stabilizers, lighting, audio equipment, computer hardware, memory cards, and video software.
+The best YouTube video equipment is divided between beginner and advanced levels depending on cost and the output quality you expect.
+This equipment comprises cameras, stabilizers, lighting, audio equipment, computer hardware, memory cards, and video software.

-This article looks at each of these individually and provides the best options for beginners and more advanced users.
+This article examines each individually and provides the best options for beginners and advanced users.